KenKundert/dump/README.rst

 Duplicity, which is a powerful and flexible utility for managing encrypted backups, however it has a rather heavy user interface.
-With dump, you specify all the details about your backups once in advance, and then use a very simple command line interface for your day to day activities.
+With dump, you specify all the details about your backups once in advance, and then use a very simple command line interface for your day-to-day activities.

 Dump is a relatively small python script that designed to be modified to customize it for a particular backup.
 If you wish multiple backups, you simply